 It's important that your staff feel like they can trust you with their grievances and know that you will take into consideration what they have to say.

-6. Take breaks
+6. Take Breaks

-So there you have it, six strategies on how to manage a heavy workload in your call center.
-From becoming more efficient to assessing ourselves and encouraging regular breaks, there's something on this list every manager can implement to increase productivity and reduce stress in the frantic environment that defines the call center industry.
+So there you have it, six strategies on how to manage a heavy workload effectively in your call center.
+From becoming more efficient to assess ourselves and encouraging regular breaks, there's something on this list every manager can implement to increase productivity and reduce stress in the frantic environment that defines the call center industry.